 Council currently utilises a service charge to fully recover the cost of Council's waste services and provide for future landfill rehabilitation costs.
 The garbage service charge is not capped under the Fair Go Rates System, and Council will continue to allocate surplus funds from this charge towards the provision of waste services.
-The service is based on the type and size of the services provided, with a discretionary service for those outside the residential urban areas of Horsham and Natimuk.
+The service is based on the type and size of the services provided.
 A recycling service is also included for residential garbage service recipients and some outer urban areas.
+During 2020 the State Government announced a "4 Bins" policy which requires all councils across the state to provide four waste stream services as far as practicable across the community, being for general waste, commingled recycling (excluding glass), glass & organic waste.
+Council is implementing this new service during 2022-23 rolling.